conholdate/conholdate-blog-content/Conholdate.Total/2022-05-19-convert-vsdx-to-pdf-and-png-using-nodejs/index.md

   * [How to convert VSDX to PDF in Node.js][5]
   * [Node.js library to convert VSDX to PNG][6]

-## Convert VSDX to PDF and PNG using Node.js - Visio API installation {#Nodejs-library-to-convert-VSDX-to-PNG}
+## Convert VSDX to PDF and PNG using Node.js - Visio API installation {#Convert-VSDX-to-PDF-and-PNG-using-Nodejs---Visio-API-installation}

 It is very easy to install this [Node.js library][7] in your Node.js project.
 Run the following command to enable this package: